gardenlinux/gardenlinux/features/metal/README.md

 </website-feature>

 ### Features
-This feature creates a (bare) metal compatible image artifact as an `.iso` file and inlcudes further metal related stuff like standard kernel, grub, etc. that are required for physical components.
+This feature creates a (bare) metal compatible image artifact as an `.iso` file and includes further metal related stuff like standard kernel, grub, etc. that are required for physical components.

 ### Unit testing